 This draft ordinance establishes a simplified funding process for affordable housing projects, allowing applicants to more quickly and efficiently apply for Trust funding to move forward with land acquisitions and affordable housing project development.
-The Affordable Housing Trust Fund, as proposed would be governed by a seven member group of Trustees including the Mayor, a City Councilor, a Community Preservation Committee (CPC) member, and four Newton residents who have both a background in affordable housing and a deep understanding of its unique funding and procedural requirements.
+The Affordable Housing Trust Fust would be governed by a seven member group of Trustees including the Mayor, a City Councilor, a Community Preservation Committee (CPC) member, and four Newton residents who have both a background in affordable housing and a deep understanding of its unique funding and procedural requirements.
 Members would be appointed by the Mayor and confirmed by the City Council.
 The Trust would meet a minimum of four (4) times annually.
 In keeping with state guidance, projects would be funded at the sole discretion of the Trust.
-The Trust would receive regular staff support, either from the Planning Department or on an as needed basis by a consultant hired to assist the Trust in its duties.
+The Trust will receive regular staff support, either by a member of the Planning Department or a consultant hired to assist the Trust in its duties.

-The draft ordinance as constituted gives the Trust the flexibility to purchase and develop sites.
+The draft ordinance gives the Trust the flexibility to purchase and develop sites.
 Trusts, however, are considered to be part of the municipal government and are subject to all the regulations and processes associated with any municipally conducted project.
 For this reason, at the state level, the Massachusetts Housing Partnership generally recommends that Trusts provide funding for affordable housing projects rather than develop the housing themselves.
-The Trust would be entirely separate from the Newton Housing Partnership, which would continue to provide counsel on affordable housing policy and implementation.
+The Trust would be entirely separate from the Newton Housing Partnership, which would continue to provide advice on affordable housing policy and implementation.